Complex Ops

 Applies max pooling over a tensor.

-is set to True, output shape will be determined using ceil division.
+When ceil_mode is set to True, output shape will be determined using ceil division.

 Note